matthras/z-i-c-c/BLOG.md

 * Test ideas have been written, but since I'm new to snapshot testing (only have written unit tests) I'm still feeling a bit daunted.
 Hopefully I'll have enough energy tonight to work on them!

 I think that covers most of it.
 Off to work!

+*During work breaks throughout the day:*

+* Successfully installed and running on laptop after updating Node + yarn.
+Tested with: yarn v1.16, Node v10.16
+* Managed to get data to render on the front end as a list of ticket subjects.
+Turns out I just wasn't accessing the correct object properties.
+Now I can start refactoring into components!
+* Component planning is hard.